S-ayanide/Flutter-ScratchAndWin/README.md

 ## NOTE:
 This project is subject to change by the developer and is still in development

+## How to run this
+Running this is as simple as it gets.
+Follow this steps
+1. Open your terminal (NOTE: git bash prefered/ Terminal on VS Code)
+2. Navigate to the project folder where you have cloned this repo.
+3. Open an emulator or plug in a real device
+4. Type the following command in the terminal
+     ```
+     flutter run
+     ```

 ## Pull Request

 Pull Requests are welcome.
 Please follow these rules for the ease of understanding: